 Blackberry Baked Oatmeal

-This baked oatmeal is sweetened with real maple syrup and dotted with fresh blackberries for a cozy, make-ahead breakfast dish actually keeps you full and ready for the day.
+This blackberry baked oatmeal is sweetened with real maple syrup and bursting with juicy blackberries in every bite.
+It's a make-ahead breakfast that's hearty enough to keep you full while still feeling just a little special.

 I was late to the baked oatmeal party but once I tried it, there was no going back.
 This blackberry baked oatmeal is a favorite around here, but one of the best things about baked oats is how customizable they are.
 Think of this recipe as your solid, reliable base with lots of room to play.